-On average, an electrical charging point will cost around £800 to install on your property, but with the government grant of 75% up to a maximum contribution of £350, this will only cost you around £450 to install an EV charging point.
+On average, an electrical charging point will cost around £650 or more to install on your property, which includes the government grant of 75% up to a maximum contribution of £350.
 Ampower is a certified provider of EV home chargers, and provide chargers that can charge various leading brand vehicles.
-Installation can also be provided within 7-10 days from calling our team, and once installed, you can monitor your usage through our app.
+We aim to book the Installation in within 7-10 days and once installed, you can monitor your usage through our app.

 A lot of people are under the assumption that electric cars will take hours and hours to charge, making them inconvenient for those doing long distances when their car runs out of electric.
 However, the advanced designs of electric vehicles mean that you can charge your car in as little as 30 minutes.
 The length in which it takes for you to charge you vehicle will depend on the charging point.
 For example, a rapid charger will take 30 minutes to get to 80% charge, a fast charger will take 4 hours, and a slow charger will take 12 hours.
 Most public chargers are rapid or at least fast, so if you are taking a long journey, then you should be able to easily charge your vehicle without having to worry about a long waiting time.